 Without Kathy’s House: It would be heartbreaking to think about how many people wouldn’t get the help they need.

 My Contribution: I work at Kathy’s House on weekends.
 At Kathy’s House, I’m a member of the small weekend team that has the overall responsibility for making sure guest needs are being met.

 My Background: I have been with Kathy’s House since 2001, since the very beginning.
 There’s a story behind my involvement.
 I am the grandson of Kathy’s House founder Dick Vogel and the nephew of Kathy Vogel Kuettner.
 Her vision remains the beating heart of the guesthouse that bears her name.
 For me, Kathy’s House is family, legacy and heritage.

 The Best Part: I love helping the guests but I am thinking ahead to a career in a technical profession, for example computer engineering.
 Perhaps I can help build and maintain the technological systems that will help Kathy’s House grow.

 Without Kathy’s House: Milwaukee without Kathy’s House is a difficult thing for me to think about.
 There would be people all over the country and in other parts of the world that need the health care services our regional medical centers are equipped to provide.
-Without Kathy’s House, there would be no easy way to connect those patients with the health care we have in Milwaukee have to offer.
+Without Kathy’s House, there would be no easy way to connect those patients with the health care Milwaukee has to offer.

 Carolyn Bellin – Marketing & Public Relations Consultant